foopod/blog-4.0/index.md

 ---
 layout: page.njk
 title: Photography
-description: Explore the photographic works of Jono Shields
+description: Over the last couple of years Jono has been learning about photography.
+Welcome, please feel free to explore.
 ---

 <h1>Auckland Night Markets, September 2019.</h1>